American Indian Wars: California

 The U.S. Army kept a small garrison west of the Rockies, but starting in 1849, the California Gold Rush brought a great influx of miners and settlers into the area.
 The result was that most of the early conflicts with the California Indians involved local parties of miners or settlers.
 During the American Civil War, California volunteers replaced Federal troops and won the ongoing Bald Hills War and the Owens Valley Indian War and engaged in minor actions in northern California.
 California and Oregon volunteer garrisons in Nevada, Oregon, Idaho, Utah, New Mexico, and the Arizona Territories also engaged in conflicts with the Apache, Cheyenne, Goshute, Navajo, Paiute, Shoshone, Sioux, and Ute Indians from 1862 to 1866.
-Following the Civil War, California was mostly pacified, but federal troops replaced the volunteers and again took up the struggle against Indians in the remote regions of the Mojave Desert, and in the northeast during the Snake War (1864–1868) and Modoc War (1872–1873).
+Following the Civil War, rebellion in California was mostly destroyed, but federal troops replaced the volunteers and fought the Indians of the Mojave Desert, and in the northeast during the Snake War and Modoc War (1872–1873).

 Great Basin

 The tribes of the Great Basin were mostly Shoshone, and they were greatly affected by the Oregon and California Trails and by Mormon pioneers to Utah.
 The Shoshone had friendly relations with American and British fur traders and trappers, beginning with their encounter with Lewis and Clark.

 The traditional way of life of the Indians was disrupted, and they began raiding travelers along the trails and aggression toward Mormon settlers.
 During the American Civil War, the California Volunteers stationed in Utah responded to complaints, which resulted in the Bear River Massacre.
 Following the massacre, various Shoshone tribes signed a series of treaties exchanging promises of peace for small annuities and reservations.
 One of these was the Box Elder Treaty which identified a land claim made by the Northwestern Shoshone.
 The Supreme Court declared this claim to be non-binding in a 1945 ruling, but the Indian Claims Commission recognized it as binding in 1968.
 Descendants of the original group were compensated collectively at a rate of less than $0.50 per acre, minus legal fees.

 Most of the local groups were decimated by the war and faced continuing loss of hunting and fishing land caused by the steadily growing population.
 Some moved to the Fort Hall Indian Reservation when it was created in 1868.
 Some of the Shoshone populated the Mormon-sanctioned community of Washakie, Utah.
-From 1864 California and Oregon Volunteers also engaged in the early campaigns of the Snake War in the Great Basin areas of California, Nevada, Oregon and Idaho.
+From 1864, California and Oregon Volunteers also engaged in the early campaigns of the Snake War in the Great Basin areas of California, Nevada, Oregon and Idaho.
 From 1866 the U.S. Army replaced the Volunteers in that war which General George Crook brought to an end in 1868 after a protracted campaign.